 Colonoscopy: A colonoscopy is an exam of the inner lining of the rectum and the entire colon to check for colon cancer, polyps, and inflammation.
 The test uses a flexible, lighted tube that is about the width of your finger.
 The exam takes anywhere from 15 minutes to an hour.

 There is a small risk of a serious complications during or after a colonoscopy.
 Complications might include bleeding (especially after a biopsy or removal of a polyp) and damage to the colon.

-Both sigmoidoscopy and colonoscopy require special dietary preparation on the day before the test to ensure the colon is clean and tissues are visible.
+Colonoscopy requires special dietary preparation on the day before the test to ensure the colon is clean and tissues are visible.
 Because anesthesia is used to put a patient to sleep during the procedure, you'll need a companion to drive you home.